albertojulian/mada-driver-assistant/README.md

 **Memory**

-It enables the persistence of objects and events:
+It implements the persistence of objects and events:
 - MadaObject: this is the base class for all the types that can be detected by the object detector: vehicle, person, traffic light, traffic sign.
 Defined by an object type and a track id (which remains in successive frames to uniquely identify the object instance)
 - SpaceEvent: attribute of a mada object instance.
 Defined by a bounding box, a position (left, front, right,